The insider advice on this page is from one Wendy’s Trusted Travel Experts for China: Mei Zhang of WildChina.

 Go to Olympic Forest Park on Sunday morning for some of the best people-watching in the city.
 You’ll find a crowd of street singers gathered at the South Gate performing revolutionary tunes from the 1970s and 1980s.
 This park is Beijing’s distance runners’ mecca, as there is a 10k track around the park.
 You can join the locals for a jog, if you’re up for it.
 Then head off to Hotel East’s Feast restaurant for Beijing’s best Sunday brunch buffet, where you’ll likely rub shoulders with several of the city’s celebrities.
 Best of all, it won’t break the bank.

 September through mid-November bring clear blue skies, colorful bursts of fall foliage in the western hills and along the Great Wall, and an end to the summer tourist crowds.
-Note: The entire first week of October is a national holiday and should be avoided.
+That said, the entire first week of October is a national holiday and should be avoided.

 December through February is the dead of winter, with gray and often smoggy skies and temperatures dipping into the 30s.
 The upside is that if you chance upon a good day with few tourists at the Great Wall, its majestic beauty is magnified because it’s not obstructed by dense foliage as it is in other seasons.